 Running Time: 90 mins

-John Tuturro playing a gigolo?
-Believe it or not, this Woody Allen movie has a certain chemistry that I found utterly irresistible, in fact I even saw Tuturro in a whole new light after this viewing.
+John Turturro playing a gigolo?
+Believe it or not, this Woody Allen movie has a certain chemistry that I found utterly irresistible, in fact I even saw Turturro in a whole new light after this viewing.

 FINAL SAY: You bring magic to the lonely?